-It must be noted that in peri-urban areas or dense settlements adjacent to urban areas, which are close to a Water Resource, it will be advisable that shallow sewers be installed in order to protect a water uMhlathuze Local Municipality: Final Integrated Development Plan 2nd Review 2024/2025 resource."Water and sanitation backlogs have been monitored and are reported on a quarterly basis to the Council structures by the Infrastructure Services Department.
+It must be noted that in peri-urban areas or dense settlements adjacent to urban areas, which are close to a Water Resource, it will be advisable that shallow sewers be installed in order to protect a water resource."Water and sanitation backlogs have been monitored and are reported on a quarterly basis to the Council structures by the Infrastructure Services Department.
 The City of uMhlathuze has formulated a level of service policy for Water and Sanitation, and this is defined in the Free Basic Water (FBW) policy.
 The policy identifies and deals with the following levels of water services:

-- (a) Supply of water through communal water services i.e. Standpipe. - (b) Supply of uncontrolled volume of water to a household where a water meter is installed.
+(a) Supply of water through communal water services i.e. Standpipe.

+(b) Supply of uncontrolled volume of water to a household where a water meter is installed.
 In formalised urban areas a waterborne system is implemented and in rural areas Ventilated Improved Pit (VIP) Latrines are installed.
 In peri-urban areas or dense settlements adjacent to urban areas, which are close to a Water Resource, the municipality promotes the installation of shallow sewers to protect a water resource.